ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 The device i build is based on an atmega32u4, a cheap usb soundcard, a usb hub breakout board, coils, resistors, capacitors, optocouplers and some stuff i had around in my scrapbox.
 It is working well and i've fun with it.
 Let's see what will happen in next days.

+How it works:

+Plug the remote device in to a raspi or somehing and your ae5900 mic plug and speaker output.
+Start mumble on your host / You migt ave to crossover Input and Output. python3 app.py browse your localhost:5000
+Pull down the setup part
+Set your ae5900 to use the middlebutton of mic TYPE1 to MODE sSet your ae5900 to CH1 and Mode PA
+Press the sync button in websetup menu for 3 sec
+Now change, on web page, the modulation as desired and switch the chanels.
+Start mumble on your remote device and have fun.

+Thats all.

 What you can expect:

 Nothing more than my experience.